Skip to main content

 Zoology and Wildlife Conservation

-4. The Personal Statement: Please describe (within 1000 words) how your background and experiences influenced your decision and ability to pursue a graduate degree.
-Additionally, provide insights into your potential to contribute to a community of inclusion, belonging, and respect where scholars representing diverse backgrounds, perspectives, abilities, and experiences can learn and work productively and positively together.
-Within your statement, you may also include relevant information on any of the following:
+4. Your Personal Statement should provide the admissions committee with a sense of who you are as a whole person and describe how your background and experiences influenced your decision to pursue a graduate degree.
+It should also provide insight into your potential to contribute to a community of inclusion, belonging, and respect where scholars representing diverse backgrounds, perspectives, abilities, and experiences can learn and work productively and positively together.
+Additional information and a detailed writing prompt are located in the Statements & Funding section of the PhD application.

 6. English language proficiency (TOEFL or IELTS).
 The BBS program requires that all international applicants demonstrate English Language proficiency using IELTS Academic or TOEFL iBT scores or can provide proof of an exemption.
 IELTS Academic: An overall band score of at least 7.0 TOEFL iBT: Speaking: 22 or above, Reading: 20 or above, Listening: 15 or above, Writing: 20 or above.
 Minimum scores and exceptions can be found on the ELP Requirement Page.